kspicer80/kspicer80.github.io/content/posts/2022-04-10-classification-fun-with-some-literary-texts.md

     plt.show()
 ```

 What happens when we turn the model on a text by, say, Cather, that it has not seen yet before?
 I quite enjoy her [short story](https://cather.unl.edu/writings/shortfiction/ss006), "Paul's Case: A Study in Temperament."
-The script will read in the text, utilize the ```word_index.json``` file to replace each word with the number of the word in the .json.
+The script will read in the text, utilize the ```word_index.json``` file to replace each word with the number of that word in the index.
 One can then keep track of each sentence to see the model's predictions: a score close to ```0``` suggests the model thinks it's by Cather; the closer to ```1```, the prediction is that it belongs to Jewett.
 (The full test log [file](https://github.com/kspicer80/authorship_attribution_studies/blob/main/cather_jewett/logging_predictions/test_log_file.txt) from the console is available here.)
-We could easily write a little bit of code as well to get the .txt file with all the predictions into a dataframe for even further analysis relatively quickly and easily—scatter plots are then easy-enough to produce so one could visualize the predictions of the model per individual sentence.
+We could easily write [a little bit of code](https://github.com/kspicer80/authorship_attribution_studies/blob/main/cather_jewett/interpreting_model_results/model_results_to_df.py) as well to get the .txt file with all the predictions into a DataFrame for even further analysis; it's relatively quick and simple to get some nice scatter plots of the predictions for each and every sentence in the story:

 ``` python
 import pandas as pd